Billy Mitchell (footballer, born 2001)

-Billy James Mitchell (born 7 April 2001) is an English professional footballer who plays as a defensive midfielder for club Millwall.
+Billy James Mitchell (born 7 April 2001) is an English professional footballer who plays as a defensive midfielder for club Sheffield Wednesday.

 Career

+Millwall

 Mitchell hails from Orpington, but moved to Sidcup with his mother and brother when he was 15.
 He joined his boyhood club Millwall at under-15 level.
 His father's family originates from Bermondsey and are also Millwall fans, so is his maternal great-grandfather.
 He made his first team debut in the last game of the season on 5 May 2019, coming on a late substitute in the 1–0 defeat to Wigan Athletic.
 In the summer of 2019 he signed his first professional contract, a one-year deal.
 In April 2021, he signed a new long term deal with Millwall.
 He scored his first professional goal in a 4–1 win against Bristol City on 1 May 2021.
 Mitchell was awarded the PFA Championship Players in the Community award for the 2021–22 season after becoming heavily involved in Millwall's Community Trust.

+Sheffield Wednesday

+On 19 July 2026, Mitchell joined League One side Sheffield Wednesday on a three-year contract.
+He made his debut on 20 August 2026, starting the game in the 0–1 defeat to Bradford City.